 DIRT BATTERIES FOR BETTER LIVING

-The artwork was developed with the support of the Volland Foundation in Kansas, as part of their artist residency programme in 2023.
+The artwork was developed with the support of the Volland Foundation in Kansas, USA.